 At the same time, there is also a need for policy level responses to the lower level corruption, such as in permits and licenses, as these too can enable the growth of collusion and illicit influence.

 Many governments are moving to adopt ‘Open Government’ standards in respect of public procurement, and particularly in respect of construction.
 One major aspect of this is ‘Open Contracting’ where the government commits to much greater transparency in respect of all aspects of public infrastructure contracting.
-These organisations are discussed in Section 4 Transnational initiatives.
+These organisations are discussed in the later section Transnational initiatives.

 Example: Mexico and adoption of the Open Contracting data standard